KidSysco/jquery-ui-month-picker/README.md

 });
 </pre>

-    Assign a specific element with the class .selector
+    Assign a specific element with the class button.
 <pre>
 $('.selector').MonthPicker({
-    Button: '.selector'
+    Button: '.button'
 });
 </pre>